metabrainz/metabrainz.org/README.md

 to work, application MUST be publicly available.
 If you are doing development on your local machine it is likely that your callback endpoints will not be reachable from payment processors.

-## Deployment

-*If you want to do development you should use instructions above.
-It is much easier way to start.*

-For more detailed installation instructions see [INSTALL.md](https://github.com/metabrainz/metabrainz.org/blob/master/INSTALL.md) file.

-## Community

-If you want to discuss something, go to *#metabrainz* IRC channel on irc.freenode.net.
-More info about available methods of getting in touch with community is available at https://musicbrainz.org/doc/Communication.

-Good luck!
-You'll need it.